commonlyjs/commonlyjs.com/src/articles/map-filter-reduce.md

 Today we learned a basic set of tools that we can use for writing our JavaScript code in a more functional manner, how awesome is that?!
 But before going out replacing all of the loops in your current project with our just met trio, we need to see the whole picture.

-It's time to put our metal to test!

 ## Example
 Sir.
 Whinealot is not a type of knight who's fooling around.
 He just embarked on a demon-slaying adventure.